Palestinian driver shot dead in West Bank after injuring four

 On Sunday, a Palestinian man rammed his car into a bus stop near the Jewish settlement of Tapuach in the West Bank, injuring four people, an Israeli police spokeswoman said.
 Paramilitary police troopers shot the man dead, she said.

-At the entrance to another settlement, Beitar Illit, a Palestinian woman stabbed and slightly injured a security guard who then shot and wounded her, an Israeli military spokeswoman said.
+At the entrance to another settlement, Beitar Illit, a Palestinian woman stabbed and lightly injured a security guard who then shot and wounded her, an Israeli military spokeswoman said.

 CCTV video circulated by the Beitar Illit municipality showed a woman in Muslim dress speaking to a man wearing private security insignia on a pavement.
 She reaches into her bag, pulls out a large knife and lunges at him, at which point he rears back and both disappear from the frame.